 The Samsung HW-T550 has decent support over its ARC port.
 It can play both Dolby Digital and DTS files which are often found on streaming platforms like Netflix and Blu-ray discs.
 Unfortunately, due to its speaker configuration, it needs to downmix the tracks to stereo to be able to play the content.

 The Samsung HW-T550 has a full HDMI port that can be used for your external devices.
-It supports Dolby Digital and DTS, but can't play lossless 5.1 audio formats.
-On the upside, it can play lossless PCM 2.0 stereo content.
+It supports Dolby Digital, but can't play lossless 5.1 audio formats.

 Like most soundbars, both DTS and Dolby Digital are supported via the optical cable.